The Application Process

-CASPer® is an online situational judgement test (SJT).
-The test presents a series of 12 hypothetical situations to which an applicant provides typewritten responses (9 scenarios) and video responses (6 scenarions) over the course of 60-90 minutes.
+CASPer® is a type of uni-directional, online, situational judgement test (SJT).
+It presents a series of 12 hypothetical situations to which an applicant provides typewritten responses (9 scenarios) and video responses (6 scenarions) over the course of 60-90 minutes.
 CASPer assesses applicants for behavioral tendencies and for characteristics such as empathy, professionalism, resilience, and self-awareness among others.
 The assessment offers applicants a chance to demonstrate their people skills in addition to their academic and experiential qualifications and to do so early in the application review process.
 Snapshot is a 10-15 minute video assessment of a candidate's communication skills.
 Applicants convey their reasons for choosing a career in medicine.
 Duet focuses on applicants' values and interests in terms of choosing medical schools.

 - Learn more about the Altus Suite assessments CASPer, Snapshot and Duet.
 Sample questions are available at https://takealtus.com/test-prep/

 - List of U.S. medical schools that require the Altus Suite assessments.

 The AAMC PREview Professional Readiness Exam (formerly known as the AAMC Situational Judgement Test (SJT))

 The AAMC PREview is an online standardized exam that presents a series of hypothetical scenarios students may encounter in medical school and asks examinees to evaluate the effectiveness of a series of behavioral responses to each scenario.

 Learn more about the AAMC PREview and the list of participating medical schools.